swmo/vagrant-mssql-express/README.md

-# vagrant-mssql-express
+# vagrant-mssql-express 2012

-A Windows Server 2008 R2 VM with SQL Server Express 2008 R2 SP2 powered by Vagrant.
+A Windows Server 2012 R2 VM with SQL Server Express 2012 R2 SP2 powered by Vagrant.
+Its a fork of https://github.com/fgrehm/vagrant-mssql-express (MS SQL 2008) -> thanks to @fgrehm

 ## :warning: Heads up! :warning:

-This was just an experiment on how to set things up for a project I worked on the past, I'm not planning to keep this project up to date with latest Vagrant / SQL Server updates or making additional improvements to it.
+Same as fgrehm, its just an experiment on how to set things up for a project, I'm not planning to keep this project up to date with latest Vagrant / SQL Server updates or making additional improvements to it.

 ## Requirements

-* Vagrant 1.6+ (tested on 1.6.3)
+* Vagrant 2.0+ (tested on 2.0.1)
-* VirtualBox 4.3+ (tested on 4.3.16 on an Ubuntu host)
+* VirtualBox 5.2.4 (tested on 5.2.4 )
 * Around `12GB` of disk space (`3GB` for base box + `~9GB` for the VM)
+tested on a macOS High Sierra 10.13.4

 ## Base box information